Synopsis:

 “Alex, it’s very simple.
 Either you work for me or you die.”

-The visual and make-up effects are awesome.
-In mid 1980s, the film industry was beginning to move away from practical effects, relying more and more on computer-generated images.
-Dreamscape bravely refuses to embrace new technological advances, canoodling with classic techniques instead.
-We get a little bit of everything: stop-motion animation, matte paintings, miniatures, blue-screen process, etc. The images might hurt the eyes of younger viewers accustomed to elaborate CGI work, but I’m sure older viewers will enjoy the old-school work.
+We get a bit of everything: stop-motion animation, matte paintings, miniatures, blue-screen process, etc. The images might hurt the eyes of younger viewers accustomed to fancy CGIs, but I’m sure older viewers will enjoy the visuals’ retro look.

-The film has a great cast too.
-It’s surprising to see such a group of fine actors in what amounts to an expensive B-movie.
-Dennis Quaid has a twinkle in his eye that’s irresistible.
-Kate Capshaw (Indiana Jones and the Temple of Doom) is Quaid’s love interest.
-Christopher Plummer (The Sound of Music) is wonderfully sneery as a sinister government official.
+Christopher Plummer (The Sound of Music) is wonderfully sinister as an evil government official.
 David Patrick Kelly (The Warriors) is scary as an evil psychic.
 Max Von Sydow (The Exorcist) plays a scientist.
 George Wendt (Normie, TV’s Cheers) plays a reporter.
 Eddie Albert (Roman Holiday) plays The President.

 Conclusions & Final Thoughts:

-Dreamscape has cool ideas, nice visuals and a solid cast of talented actors.
-The plot moves swiftly to a satisfactory conclusion.
-Dreamscape also perfectly captures the anxieties of the Reagan-era — USSR’s occupation of Afghanistan sent us into a panic attack!
-In this regard, the film offers modern viewers a snapshot of the United States in the 1980s.
+Dreamscape has cool ideas, nice visuals and a solid cast.
+The plot moves swiftly to a predictable, but satisfactory conclusion.
+The film also perfectly captures the anxieties of the Reagan-era.
+In this regard, Dreamscape offers modern viewers a snapshot of the USA in the ’80s.
+Recommended.
 Color, 99 minutes, Rated PG-13.

 I too loved this one as a kid and showed it to my own boys a few years back.
 Not only were the visuals cool at the time but I think it helped that I knew most of the actors that were involved.
 Plummer, Quaid, Eddie and of course that creep from The Warriors. lol.